-I currently work as a Senior Optimisation Analyst at SEEK.
+I currently work as a Principal Data Scientist at SEEK.
 Our team provides an experimentation platform that is used to test the performance of new AI tools and services being developed at SEEK.

 Previously, I worked as an academic biostatistician in several Australian and UK universities; my full CV can be found here.

 I have interests in Bayesian inference, experimental design, survival analysis, and models for longitudinal data from cohort studies.
 I also enjoy statistical and probabilistic programming.
 I am a regular user of R and Python.
 I have contributed to the development of open-source software packages for R and Stan, as well as Python, CI/CD, and cloud-based infrastructure internally at SEEK.

 My PhD – awarded by Monash University in 2018 – was entitled “Joint longitudinal and time-to-event models: development, implementation and applications in health research” and was supervised by Prof Rory Wolfe (primary), Dr Margarita Moreno-Betancur, and Dr Michael Crowther.

 When not busy crunching data, I have a keen interest in hiking and travelling around some of the most epic spots on the globe.

 Monash University, Australia

 University of Leicester, UK

 University of Otago, NZ

 A full list of my talks can be found here